Call AFC's Education Helpline

 Who We Serve

-Advocates for Children of New York (AFC)’s Early Childhood Project provides individual case assistance, community education, and policy advocacy to improve access to early childhood education for low-income children (ages 0 – 5) so that children can enter kindergarten prepared to succeed.
+Advocates for Children of New York’s Early Childhood Project provides individual case assistance, community education, and policy advocacy to improve access to early childhood education for low-income children (ages 0–5) so that children can enter kindergarten prepared to succeed.
 The first five years of children’s lives have a profound impact on their education and future.
 Studies show that at-risk children who participate in high-quality preschool programs are dramatically less likely to be retained a grade in school, be placed in special education classes, drop out of high school, or depend on public benefits.
 AFC launched its Early Childhood Project to help parents with young children access these vital services at the time when they can have the greatest impact.

-- Individual Case Assistance - The Early Childhood Education Project provides case consultation and, when possible, legal representation at school hearings and mediations to help parents secure appropriate early intervention, preschool, and kindergarten placements and services.
+The Early Childhood Education Project provides case consultation and, when possible, legal representation at school hearings and mediations to help parents secure appropriate early intervention, preschool, and kindergarten placements and services.

-- Community Education - The Early Childhood Project develops materials and provides workshops regarding early intervention, preschool special education, and the transition to kindergarten for families, service providers, case managers, attorneys, and advocates.
+The Early Childhood Project develops materials and provides workshops regarding early intervention, preschool special education, and the transition to kindergarten for families, service providers, case managers, attorneys, and advocates.

-- Guide to Preschool Special Education Services
+- Guide to Preschool Special Education Services (also available in Spanish and Chinese)

 This guide explains how you can help your preschool child receive services to address a developmental delay or disability.
 Read about the services available, step-by-step instructions for requesting services, and your rights.